enormandeau/github_tutorial/files/06_conclusion.md

 # Conclusion

-This concludes our brief introduction of git and GitHub geared toward scientists.
+This concludes our brief introduction of git and GitHub for scientists.
 You should now know the basics of how to setup and use both git and GitHub for small programming projects.